simp/simp-doc/docs/user_guide/Upgrade_SIMP/General_Upgrade_Instructions.rst

 Incrementally upgrading systems using r10k or Code Manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you built/manage your SIMP server after :ref:`gsg-installing_simp_using_r10k_or_code_manager`, you will need to work with the upstream Git repositories as appropriate for your workflow.
+If you manage your SIMP server using :term:`r10k` or :term:`Code Manager` you will need to work with the upstream Git repositories as appropriate for your workflow.

 Breaking Changes